 The apartment is 904 square feet and located on the 10th floor of the building.
-To make the small space bigger, the apartment has 2 Juliet balconies utilized white paint on all surfaces and features a bedroom large enough for a king sized bed as well as a black “pod” space containing a kitchen fitted with modern Miele appliances, a Sub-Zero fridge, and a beautiful bath with glass mosaic tiles with two shower heads with a glass wall facing the living room.
+To make the small space bigger, the condo has 2 Juliet balconies utilized white paint on all surfaces and features a bedroom large enough for a king sized bed as well as a black “pod” space containing a kitchen fitted with modern Miele appliances, a Sub-Zero fridge, and a beautiful bath with glass mosaic tiles with two shower heads with a glass wall facing the living room.
 However, it looks like Kerr has changed her mind about selling since her split became official from Bloom, as she recently showed off her place in The Coveteur.

 Another Victoria’s Secret Angel, Adriana Lima put her Central Park Condo up for sale for $5.5 million.
 Lima originally purchased the property in 2003 for $1.995 million, after landing a contract with Maybelline.
 Although located in prestigious Midtown Manhattan, the listing is considered high priced, but the building features a 24-hour doorman complete with white gloves, a concierge and an exclusive restaurant and dining terrace, as well as a renovated fitness center and pool.
-Mirrors and large windows make the spacious 2 bedroom, 2.5 bath 2,000 square foot condo seem even bigger and brighter.
-The condo has a double sized Master bedroom with large custom built closets, and the ensuite bath includes a soaking tub and spa like shower.
+Mirrors and large windows make the spacious two bedrooms, 2.5 bath 2,000 square foot condo seem even bigger and brighter.
+The apartment has a double sized Master bedroom with large custom built closets, and the ensuite bath includes a soaking tub and spa-like shower.
 A Creston system controls the lights, music, temperature, and shades.
 The state of the art kitchen features all top of the line stainless steel appliances and custom cabinetry.
 There is also a media room off the main living area for cozy relaxation.

 Giselle Bunchden and Tom Brady recently bought a $14 million condo.
 Located in the Flatiron district, the power couple sprung for the model apartment, which takes up a full private floor of the recently renovated One Madison building.
 The three-bedroom condo was decorated by Danish interior designer Thomas Juul-Hansen.
-The grand condo features solid quarter-sawn white oak plank floors and spacious his and hers closets, dual vanities in the bathroom and a huge modern tub with floor to ceiling windows offering views of the city in the bathroom and living room and a large dining room, perfect for entertaining.
+The grand condo features solid quarter-sawn white oak plank floors and spacious his and her closets, dual vanities in the bathroom and a huge modern tub with floor to ceiling windows offering views of the city in the bathroom and living room and a large dining room, perfect for entertaining.
 The building has a state of the art gym and swimming pool as well as a screening room and is close to the parks, which is important for the couple and their kids.
-Prior to this purchase, the couple owned separate residences in the city: Brady sold his condo for $17.5million and Bunchden sold her triplex for $4.4million.
+Before this purchase, the couple owned separate residences in the city: Brady sold his condo for $17.5million and Bunchden sold her triplex for $4.4million.

 Last year, It Girl Karlie Kloss moved into the West Village, buying a Co-op for $1.97 million.
 Located on Charles Street, the posh place has two bedrooms, and two bathrooms in a renovated multi-level townhouse with 12-foot ceilings, an eat-in kitchen with marble countertops and a French door refrigerator and a master bedroom with 20 feet of custom closets and a glass tiled master bathroom.
 The Victoria’s Secret Angel’s home also has a private front garden and sunken living room.
 Model Jessica Stam has been upgrading her NYC living quarters since she first sold her co-op on East 16th Street, for $510,000 in August 2004.
-After that, she went for a $800,000 condo four blocks down.
+After that, she went for an $800,000 condo four blocks down.
 After selling that one bedroom with 12-foot ceilings and a Whirlpool tub for $935,000, she moved into her current residence, a $1.4 million, 1,175-square-foot loft at the Petersfield building on Fourth Avenue.
 Since then, Stam has remodeled several times.
 Each new and improved version of the home has been featured in high-end magazines, include Elle Décor and Vogue.

 If you’d like to live next door to Sports Illustrated supermodel Irina Shayk, in a ground floor maisonette duplex one has hit the market earlier this year, with an asking price of $3.3 million.
 Shayk purchased her apartment at prestigious 166 Perry St. back in 2010 for $1.9 million.
-The one bedroom condo that is available has been called amongst the most modern dwellings in the city, and comes with a Yamaha drum set in a basement soundproof music room—which is really a second bedroom.
-The unit is larger than others in the building and includes 2,500-square-feet with Corian kitchen and bathrooms and 12-foot ceilings.
+The one bedroom condo that is available has been called amongst the most modern dwellings in the city and comes with a Yamaha drum set in a basement soundproof music room—which is a second bedroom.
+The unit is larger than the others in the building and includes 2,500-square-feet with Corian kitchen and bathrooms and 12-foot ceilings.
 Other celebrity residents that live nearby at 176 Perry Street have included (both past and present) Hugh Jackman, Robert De Niro, Julianne Moore, artist Julian Schnabel, Amy Poehler, Calvin Klein and Daniel Radcliffe.